Simultaneous Learning of Static and Dynamic Charges: Theory and Models

 \subsection{Uncoupled Static/Dynamic Charge Prediction}

 In the present work, the long-ranged contribution to the potential is constructed using learned pseudo-charges $q_i$ introduced above.
 Without PBC, the electrostatic potential

-is computed through a differentiable Coulomb solver.
-Periodic image contributions are handled via a differentiable implementation of the Ewald summation\cite{loche_fast_2025}.
+is computed through a algorithmic differentiable (AD) Coulomb solver.
+Periodic image contributions are handled via an AD implementation of the Ewald summation\cite{loche_fast_2025}.
 To integrate the interactions associated with the Coulomb potential into an energy-decomposable MLIP, we express the long-range energy as

-Beyond this physical definition of $U^{\mathrm{lr}}$, we also consider a more flexible long-range formulation introduced in Ref.~\citenum{rumiantsev25b}.
+Beyond this physical definition of $U^{\mathrm{lr}}$, we also consider a more flexible long-range formulation introduced in Ref.~\citenum{rumiantsev26b}.
 Here, the electrostatic potential is processed by a learnable function $f_\theta$, yielding

-This modification, referred to as \enquote{Learning Long-Range Representations with Equivariant Messages} (LOREM) has been shown to significantly reduce errors across multiple prediction tasks.
-We note that in this work we restrict the architectures to learned scalar pseudo charges only, as opposed to the more general equivariant tensorial pseudo charges proposed in Ref.~\citenum{rumiantsev25b}.
+This modification, referred to as \enquote{Learning Long-Range Representations with Equivariant Messages} (LOREM) has been shown to significantly reduce errors across multiple prediction tasks\cite{rumiantsev26b}.
+We note that in this work we restrict the architectures to learned scalar pseudo charges only, as opposed to the more general equivariant tensorial pseudo charges proposed in Ref.~\citenum{rumiantsev26b}.
 When the learnable function is set to be the identity, $f_\theta = \mathrm{id}$, the model reduces to \cref{eq:physical_lr_en} and retains interpretability of the pseudo charges.
 We refer to this latter version as the \emph{physical} long-range architecture.

-The simplest extension of long-ranged MLIPs to also predict BECs is to treat the BECs as independent outputs without connection to the static pseudo charges.
-An architecture capable of this is shown in \cref{fig:schema}A. Here, the pseudo charges $q^i(\xi_i)$ are predicted solely for computing $U^{\mathrm{lr}}$, while the BECs constitute a second, independent prediction target derived from the same local environment representation $\xi_i$.
+The simplest extension of long-ranged MLIPs to also predict BECs is to treat them as independent outputs without connection to the static pseudo charges.
+An architecture capable of this is shown in \cref{fig:schema}A. Here, the pseudo charges $q_i(\xi_i)$ are predicted solely for computing $U^{\mathrm{lr}}$, while the BECs constitute a second, independent prediction target derived from the same local environment representation $\xi_i$.
 This design allows the model to learn static and dynamic charge responses separately, without enforcing any explicit relation between them.